turingschool-projects/dsst-summer/sessions/intro-to-css-animations.md

 1. Rotate the box counter-clockwise 45 degrees
 2. What happens when you pass rotate an argument of `.5turn` or `.75turn` or `2turn`
-3. You can control the origin from which the transformation initiates.
-Add `-webkit-transform-origin: 100% 100%;` to the hover state of your container and then experiment with changing the x and y values of the property.
-What do you notice by using 0 for both x and y, versus using 50% for both x and y?
-4. Implement `scale` and `skew` transformations
+3. What are `scale` and `skew` transformations do?
+Use your documentation to implement those when you hover over the box.

-### Code Pen #5
+### Code Pen #4

 Setup: